algorand/conduit/docs/Third_Party_Plugins.md

 Conduit supports Third Party Plugins, but not in the way you may be used to in other pluggable systems.
-In order to limit adding dependencies, third party plugins are enabaled with a custom build that imports exactly the plugins you would like to deploy.
+In order to limit adding dependencies, third party plugins are enabled with a custom build that imports exactly the plugins you would like to deploy.

-Over time this process can be automated, but for now it is manual and requres writing a little bit of code.
+Over time this process can be automated, but for now it is manual and requires writing a little bit of code.

 # Third Party Plugins

-A listing of third party plugins.
+A list of third party plugins.
 If you create a plugin, please make a PR and add it to the list.

 * [conduit-plugin-template](https://github.com/algorand/conduit-plugin-template): A collection of templates.

-# Configuring Your Deployment
+# Configuring a Deployment that Includes Third Party Plugins

 As an example, we'll create a custom deployment that combines a subset of the built-in Conduit plugins and the plugins from